MrChrisJ/Blockchain-Contract/Readme.md

 ## Method
 To follow see [Method_Draft.md](https://github.com/MrChrisJ/Blockchain-Contract/blob/master/Method_Draft.md) in root folder.

-See a quick prototype of an [Unsigned Sales Order](https://github.com/MrChrisJ/Blockchain-Contract/blob/master/Prototype_01/Sales_Order_UNSIGNED.xml) in XML.
+See the latest  [Prototype 04](https://github.com/MrChrisJ/Blockchain-Contract/tree/master/Prototype_04) for a working model.

+We use an example [XML scheme from Microsoft](http://msdn.microsoft.com/en-us/library/bb387012.aspx) for the layout of the Purchase Order.

 ## Licence
 ![Creative Commons BY-SA](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)